 - What are your task priorities?
 After you’ve written your task list, slice and dice it into tiered priorities.
 What are your most important or pressing needs, and what can be put off until later, if required?

 - Are these tasks a one-time project or ongoing work?
 This will help you determine timing and budget, and will also influence the virtual assistant you eventually hire.
 If you’ll be working together for the long-term, you’ll want to “click” well with your VA.

 - How time-sensitive are these tasks?
 Does your virtual assistant have to keep the same hours that you do, or can her tasks be accomplished any time of day?

-Step 2: Write a Help-Wanted Ad
+Step 2: Write A Help-Wanted Ad

 First things first: even if you go through a virtual assistant company, hiring a VA is a very hands-on process.
 Working with a virtual assistant is the same as working with an in-office employee – minus the office space, employment benefits, and other office overhead.
-Point being, even if you don’t interact in-person with your VA, you will still have a very close relationship.
+The point being, that even if you don’t interact in-person with your VA, you will still have a very close relationship.
 Treat your virtual assistant search as you would any high-leverage HR activity.